MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global-tax-calcuation-service-overview.md

 - United States

 > [!NOTE]
-> Tax Calculation doesn't support on-premises deployments of Dynamics 365.
-It also doesn't support earlier versions, such as Dynamics AX 2012.
+> Tax Calculation doesn't support earlier version of Dynamics 365 such as Dynamics AX 2012 or on-premises deployments of Dynamics 365.

 ## Data flow

+The following outlines the data flow process of the Tax Calculation Service.

-- User views/imports taxable document model configurations, model mapping configurations in Regulatory Configuration Service.
-(If user need to extend configurations for advanced scenario, read more [here](https://docs.microsoft.com/en-us/dynamics365/finance/localizations/tax-service-add-data-fields-tax-configurations?toc=/dynamics365/finance/toc.json)).
+1. View and import taxable document model configurations and model mapping configurations in RCS.
+If you need to extend configurations for an advanced scenario, see [Add data fields in tax configurations](tax-service-add-data-fields-tax-configurations.md).
-- User creates or maintains tax features in Regulatory Configuration Service.
-Tax feature is the place where user maintain tax rates, tax applicability rules, etc.
+2. Create or maintain tax features in RCS.
+The tax feature is where you can maintain tax rates and tax applicability rules.
-- After user completes tax feature setup, user publishes tax configurations, tax features from Regulatory Configuration Service to Global repo.
+3. After the tax feature setup is complete, publish the tax configurations and tax features from RCS to the Global repository.
-- In Dynamics 365 Finance, user selects which tax feature setup version to be used for certain legal entity.
+4. In Finance, select which tax feature setup version to use for a specific legal entity.
-- In Dynamics 365 Finance and Dynamics 365 Supply Chain Management, user operates transactions as usual, when Tax Calculation service is needed, client will collect information from transaction, e.g. from Sales order and Purchase order, and package the information as payload, and send request to Tax Calculation service to calculate tax.
+5. In Finance and Supply Chain Management, operate transactions as usual.
+When the Tax Calculation Service is needed, the client will collect information from the transaction, such as the sales order or purchase order, and package the information as payload.
+A request will then be sent to the Tax Calculation Service to calculate the tax.
-- Tax Calculation service gets tax calculate request from client, doing calculations (get configuration/feature from Global repo for first time calculation), and returns tax result back to client (Dynamics 365 Finance for this case).
+6. The Tax Calculation Service receives the tax calculation request from the client, completes the calculation, and then returns the tax result back to the client.
-- Dynamics 365 client receives the tax result and presents the tax calculation result to sales tax form.
+7. The Dynamics 365 client receives the tax result and presents the tax calculation result on a sales tax page.

 ## Supported transactions

 Tax Calculation can be enabled by transactions.

-Following transactions are supported in 10.0.21:
+The following transactions are supported in 10.0.21:

 - Sales